E. R. Ejercito

-Emilio Ramon Pelayo Ejercito III (/tl/; born October 5, 1963), popularly known as E. R. Ejercito and Jorge “E. R.” Estregan, is a Filipino actor and incumbent mayor of Pagsanjan, Laguna since 2025 and previously from 2001 to 2010.
+Emilio Ramon Pelayo Ejercito III (/tl/; born October 5, 1963), popularly known as E. R. Ejercito and Jorge “E. R.” Estregan, is a Filipino actor and mayor of Pagsanjan, Laguna for some months in 2025 and previously from 2001 to 2010.
 He also served as the governor of Laguna from 2010 until his removal in 2014.
 He is the son of actor George Estregan and the nephew of former President and former Manila Mayor Joseph Estrada.

 Early life and education

 Born Emilio Ramon Pelayo Ejercito III on October 5, 1963, in Mandaluyong, then a municipality of Rizal province, to actor Jorgé Jesús Marcelo Ejercito (1939–1988) who went by the screen name George Estregan and Ramona Pelayo (1942–2020) from Ibajay, Aklan.
 He holds residence in Pagsanjan.

 He studied at La Salle Green Hills for his primary and secondary education.
 He then studied at the University of the Philippines Diliman for his college education and earned a Bachelor of Fine Arts, Majoring in Advertising and Visual Communications.